kristoffabjan/image-uploader/README.md

     ```

-5. Copy the environment configuration file:
+5. Copy the environment configuration file and change variables according to your needs:

     ```bash
     cp .env.example .env